 - Why it’s awesome: This is one of the best surf destinations in the world!
 You simply can’t miss it

 - Food nearby: Enjoy a late lunch at Rhapsody Beachside

 We’ve already raved about the surfing here in Gold Coast.
 As the name suggests, this place is a surfers paradise!
-So, take a lesson at Surfers Paradise, and see what all the fuss is about!
+So, take a surf lesson, and see what all the fuss is about!

-You can join a group class of 1-2 hours, and learn all the basics before catching your first wave!
-The waves here are so long and impressive, there’s enough space for everyone and you won’t get a fist shook at you from some grumbling surfer.
+You can also elect to be picked up for your surf lesson at Surfers Paradise and enjoy free transportation to Spit beach, which has gentler waves for first-timers.
+You can join a group class of 2 hours, and learn all the basics before catching your first wave!
+Then, head back to Surfers Paradise (transport is free with the lesson) where the waves are so long and impressive, there’s enough space for everyone and you won’t get a fist shook at you from some grumbling surfer.
 It’s free real estate!

 You can also get a private class to get some personal attention.
 This is the best way to do it if you really want to learn the skills and put them into practice for the rest of your Australian vacation!

 Another great option – and an obvious one to all of you already know how to surf – is to simply rent a board.
 The water is pretty warm, so if you want to go the cheapest route you can forego a wetsuit and tackle it in your swimsuit!
 Board rentals are available on all of Gold Coast’s beaches, and you’ll certainly find one here on Surfers Paradise.

 - Why it’s awesome: You can take in the full coastline and get a little exercise in!

 - Food nearby: Have dinner at the lively Alfresco Italian Restaurant